ocular-d/openapi-guide/docs/style-guide/resources-and-collections.md

 ---
 title: Resources, collections, URLs
-description: What are these and style is important
+description: Learn what resources and collections are, how to design them, and how they're different from each other
 meta:
   - name: "og:description"
-    content: What are these and style is important
+    content: Learn what resources and collections are, how to design them, and how they're different from each other
   - name: keywords
-    content: What are these and style is important
+    content: resources collections URLs design API OAS OpenAPI documentation naming style guide
 tags:
+  - design
+  - style
+  - guide
-  - OpenAPI
+  - API
   - OAS
+  - openAPI
+  - swagger
+  - UX
+  - documentation
   - naming
+  - resources
-  - style
+  - collections
-  - guide
+  - URLs
 ---

 <Header/>